adeepH/kan_hope/README.md

 3) Run `test.py` for inference.

+4) Under the same directory, run `get_predictions.py` to view classification reports and confusion matrix.
 ## [Steps to run the Dual Channel BERT-based models (DC-BERT4HOPE)](https://github.com/adeepH/KanHope/tree/main/Dual%20Channel%20models)
 1) Download the English translations of the code-mixed Kannada-English dataset, along with the splits:
 ```buildoutcfg